SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Juniors are unaware that they even have the right to judge, so make sure you always give them the option to.

 The weird thing about round 3 is how we've always dealt with the threshold.
 We've wanted to make the bar seem high (both to encourage debating during round 3 and post round 3) while actually keeping it low.
-I don't believe that making the bar seem high really encouraged debating post round 3, because the feeling of, "I've made it into such a prestigious club
+I don't believe that making the bar seem high really encouraged debating post round 3, because the feeling of, "I've made it into such a prestigious club with a high bar for entry, so I need to make it count," seems like a very short-term push to me.

+In 2023-2024, on the last night of round 3 before releasing results, we asked people with 5 or less debates dt

 #### What wasn't implementable from the Round 3 model